You are here on Booted Harleydude's website: HomeCowboy Boots

 People have asked me what "stacked jeans" really means.
 What is illustrated in the photos is just that -- the jeans are long enough to come down to the foot of the boot, but not so long as to drag on the floor behind the heel.
 The jeans may form a soft fold along the foot of the boot.
 That is "stacked jeans" -- simply, the jeans are long enough to stack (or fold) on top of the boot foot.

-Your jeans should come down to the foot of the boot, and if necessary, be a little longer to form the "boot stack" fold on the foot.
-The back of the jeans should not drag on the floor.
-While to some guys, frayed ends of jeans is a stylistic choice, for most cowboys, finished hems that meet the back of the heel and top of the foot are preferred.
+Your jeans or pants should come down to the foot of the boot, and if necessary, be a little longer to form the "boot stack" fold on the foot.
+The back of the jeans or pants should not drag on the floor.
+While to some guys, frayed ends of jeans is a stylistic choice, for most guys, finished hems that meet the back of the heel and top of the foot are preferred.

 Note that denim is made of 100% cotton, and cotton shrinks when washed a number of times -- even if washed in cold water.
 Expect pre-washed (or "pre-shrunk") denim jeans to shrink about 3/4" to 1" (1.9cm to 2.5cm).
 Having jeans be a little longer at first is preferable to jeans that are shorter, so even when the jeans shrink, they will still stack nicely at the foot of the boot.